davifreitasr/davifreitasr/README.md

 # Hello, I'm Davi! 😁

 <p>I am a Front-end Developer passionate about transforming ideas into <em>beautiful and functional interfaces</em>.
-I focus on user experience, responsive design, and good coding practices, always striving to create modern, intuitive, and accessible applications. <em>interfaces bonitas e funcionais.</p><br>
+I focus on user experience, responsive design, and good coding practices, always striving to create modern, intuitive, and accessible applications.</p><br>

 <p>I primarily work with <strong>HTML, CSS, and JavaScript</strong>, and I'm constantly evolving, exploring new technologies and improving my skills to deliver increasingly efficient solutions.
 I enjoy recreating real interfaces, transforming layouts into code, and learning by doing, always paying attention to the details that make all the difference in the final product.</p><br><br>